MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [^996221]: This is Stage 1 of Scott's [AWS Security Maturity Roadmap](https://summitroute.com/downloads/aws_security_maturity_roadmap-Summit_Route.pdf), for example.

-Then you will need to perform an org migration in the future, and should stay away from VPC Sharing.
+Then you will need to perform an org migration in the future, and should stay away from VPC Sharing for any environments you can't delete easily.

 However, suppose you are willing to risk a production outage 😂 (Particularly if you do not use ASGs or Load Balancers, which will lose access to the subnets.)
 The NAT Gateway will remain functional according to AWS.